Go back

 Prahran Market, Chapel Street’s Food Heart

 Hot food vendors run the perimeter.
 Dumplings, gozleme, grilled cheese toasties, and coffee draw weekend crowds.
 Prices undercut supermarkets.
-Regulars shop Tuesday mornings to beat weekend rushes.
+Regulars shop on Tuesday mornings to beat weekend rushes.

 Browse Chapel Street Boutiques